kanhgo/function_pipelines/FUNCTIONS AND PIPELINES-Copy1.md

-## Aim: To extract calendar event information in a tabular format.
+## Aim: To extract Google calendar event information and Chat Space links and transforming them into useful content assets.
 (Non-API apporach)

 ## STAGE 4
 # Functions and pipelines for Processing Content Sourced from Google Calendar Events